Run an AI Model with Confluent Cloud for Apache Flink

 INSERT INTO text_stream SELECT 3 id, 'Today was bad day in the stock market.' text;

-2. Run the following Confluent CLI command to create a connection with the API key to access your OpenAI account resources.
+2. Run the following statement to create a connection resource named openai-connection that uses your OpenAI API key.

-3. Run the following code to create the OpenAI model with a system prompt for sentiment analysis.
+3. Run the following statement to create the OpenAI model with a system prompt for sentiment analysis.

 CREATE MODEL sentimentmodel